 We will publish all the information related to this issue on this page.

-Final comments submitted by the Austrian Standards Institute on 29 July 2015 on:
+1. Final comments by Austrian Standards on 29 July 2015

 In brief, Austrian Standards highlights the following issues in its final comments that also discuss the draft of an Austrian Standardization Strategy: